When students are disadvantaged during their exams we can sometimes make mark adjustments as part of a process called special consideration.

 - a student is fully prepared for the exam but is disadvantaged due to illness or unavoidable circumstances beyond their control at the time of the exam or when they complete their coursework/controlled assessment.

 In these cases, a small percentage is added to the raw mark.
-The percentage is determined by using the guidelines agreed by all the awarding bodies and published by the Joint Council for Qualifications (JCQCIC).
+The percentage is determined by using the guidelines agreed by all the awarding bodies and published by the Joint Council for Qualifications (JCQ).

 - a student is absent from an examination for a valid reason.

-In these cases, a mark is calculated for the missing unit provided the student has completed enough of the specification to meet the minimum requirements specified by JCQCIC.
+In these cases, a mark is calculated for the missing unit provided the student has completed enough of the specification to meet the minimum requirements specified by JCQ.
 The calculation of the missing mark takes into account the student's performance in the other comparable units of the exam and the national average for those units.
 This method is considered to be fair and consistent.

 How do schools apply for special consideration?